Giovanni's Room

 Giovanni's Room is a 1956 novel by James Baldwin.
-The book focuses on the events in the life of an American man living in Paris and his feelings and frustrations with his relationships with other men in his life, particularly an Italian bartender named Giovanni whom he meets at a Parisian gay bar.
+The book concerns the events in the life of an American man living in Paris and his feelings and frustrations with his relationships with other men, particularly an Italian bartender named Giovanni whom he meets at a Parisian gay bar.
+While he deals with his difficulties with men, he is engaged to an American woman who is travelling in Spain.

-Giovanni's Room is noteworthy for bringing complex representations of homosexuality and bisexuality to a reading public with empathy and artistry, thereby fostering a broader public discourse of issues regarding same-sex desire.
+Baldwin’s novel was considered controversial upon its release in 1956 and has since prompted discussions of many issues, including representations of homosexuality, bisexuality and struggles with internalized homophobia.
+The novel also raises questions of social alienation, identity, masculinity, and manhood.

 Plot

 David, a young American man whose girlfriend has gone off to Spain to contemplate marriage, is left alone in Paris and begins an affair with an Italian man, Giovanni.
-The entire story is narrated by David during "the night which is leading me to the most terrible morning of my life," when Giovanni will be executed.
+The entire story is narrated by David during "the night which is leading me to the most terrible morning of my life," when Giovanni will be executed for committing murder.
 Baldwin tackles social isolation, gender and sexual identity crisis, as well as conflicts of masculinity within this story of a young bisexual man navigating the public sphere in a society that rejects a core aspect of his sexuality.